 Drying shoes in your dryer without a rack only takes three basic steps.
 1. Tie the laces together and put them in the dryer.
 2. Leave the laces hanging out, then close the door over them.
 3. Lift shoes by pulling the laces, so they’ll stay hanging in the middle, and turn on the dryer.
 Read a detailed guide and learn which mistakes to avoid.

 I want to show you the best of how to dry your shoes in the dryer without risking damaging them.
-I know friends that managed ruined some great pairs of boots by doing this improperly.
+I know friends that managed to ruin some great pairs of boots by doing this improperly.

 Tossing a pair of damp shoes in a clothes dryer can be a good way to get them ready, but there are still problems with drying them in the dryer.

-Before you dump them in the dryer, you should really think if it’s worth.
+Before you dump them in the dryer, you should think if it’s worth it.
 Sometimes the risk isn’t worth it.

 Here are some of the most common reasons why dryers shouldn’t be your first option:

 - Electricity: Modern dryers don’t waste as much electricity as they used to, but there are much more efficient ways to dry your footwear.
 There are lots of special footwear dryers that can completely dry your footwear while using very little electricity.

 - Noise: Heavy boots can bang a lot and jump around in the dryer, causing a lot of annoying noise in your home.
 This could also make your dryer move around if it’s unbalanced.

 - Damage: It’s not that often, but dryers can potentially cause some serious damage to your footwear.
 For example, the heat can melt the glue on your footwear and separate the sole or you can even get your shoes all scratched up.